marivolvakova/Password-project-withStar/README.md

 Password  Generator is one page app, that generates random password and automatically selects all possible options to guess it.

-The project including:

-Reset password button
-Change background color button
+The project includs: Generate password button, Reset password button, Change background color button, Textfield, lable, activity Indicator.

 This this project was made to test multithreading.
 So in the process of generating password the UI is not blocked.
 The Change background color button is active.